sagnik3788/FlavorFleet/README.md

 ## License

-A large part of this project is licensed under the [Apache 2.0](./LICENSE) license.
-The only expection are the components under the `ee` (enterprise edition) directory, these are licensed under the [Amplication Enterprise Edition](./ee/LICENSE) license.
+This project is licensed under the MIT License - see the [LICENSE](./LICENCE) file for details.
+Please note that the components under the `ee` (enterprise edition) directory are also licensed under the MIT License.